TianyuWu-Henry/MLDS400_Group5/README.md

 A random forest classifier model is created using a pipeline with standardization and a random forest model.
 Hyperparameter tuning is performed and the tuned random forest model is evaluated on the original test set.

 #### To-Do-Lists:
+- Engage in a thorough discussion of the model's limitations with teammates, to ensure comprehensive improvement and re-select the features if necessary
-- Start to prepare presentation slides, ROI analysis, and final report
+- Initiate the creation of presentation slides, conduct ROI analysis, and compile the final report